NOXITB/nox-blogs/src/content/blog/passky.md

 heroImage: "/passky-hero.png"
 ---

-# Passky: The Lightweight and Secure Password Manager

 In a digital age where security is paramount, managing your passwords has become more crucial than ever.
 Passky, an open-source password manager, offers a simple yet powerful solution to keep your sensitive information secure.
 Let's dive into the features and benefits that make Passky stand out from the rest.

 ## **Ease of Use**